Galaxy so far not asked Macau for tax break: Francis Lui

 Mr Lui stated to media on Thursday: “On February 5, the [Macau] government had requested a suspension of construction [with the] aim of lowering the possibility of the coronavirus spreading.
 Therefore, we have slowed down the works on the sites,” unless it involved “absolutely necessary” tasks.

 The outright suspension of Cotai work had lasted 15 days until February 20, he noted.
 “So for all the workers [based] in Macau, they have all resumed their tasks.
-As for the workers from Zhuhai…they have to go through a quarantine for 14 days [in Zhuhai] before coming back to Macau,” for work Mr Lui added, referring to a Macau government instruction that came into effect on February 20.
+As for the workers from Zhuhai…they have to go through a quarantine for 14 days [in Zhuhai] before coming back to Macau” for work, Mr Lui added, referring to a Macau government instruction that came into effect on February 20.

-The vice-chairman added regarding Galaxy Macau new construction: “…So we are resuming works in phases.
+The vice-chairman added regarding Galaxy Macau new construction: “So, we are resuming works in phases.
 And for these quarantined workers…when they return to Macau in the next two to three days, we should be able to resume works [in] full force.”

 Feb 14, 2020A straw poll by GGRAsia on the Macau government’s...